 Plenty of travel bloggers recommend buying laundry detergent in your destination country, however, it can be difficult to find good options.
 Typically, the package sizes that detergent is sold in are not traveler-friendly- after all, who wants to carry a bottle of laundry detergent from lodging to lodging as you travel?

-Finally, a solution to the travel laundry detergent problem: Laundry detergent sheets are dissolvable sheets of laundry soap that weigh only ounces and can easily be torn or cut into portions just right for either a full load in a commercial laundromat washer or just a sink basin of delicate fabrics.
+Finally, a solution to the travel laundry detergent problem: Laundry detergent sheets are lightweight, dissolvable sheets of laundry soap.
+They can easily be torn or cut to size for either a full load in a commercial laundromat washer or just a sink basin of delicate fabrics.

-Laundry sheets are, for now, a special order product- but an easier to find alternative is to travel with chunks or shavings of a laundry-detergent bar.
+Laundry washing sheets are, for now, a special order product.
+An easier-to-find alternative for washing clothes on the road is a laundry-detergent bar.

-25 years ago, it wasn’t uncommon for laundry detergent to be sold in bar form – users would use a grater to add just the right amount to their wash.
-Although a bit harder to find these days, Fels Naptha Laundry Bar is one brand still available in many grocery stores and hardware stores.
+25 years ago, it wasn’t uncommon for laundry detergent to be sold in bar form .
+To use, people would use a cheese grater to grate only as much as they needed at a time.
+Although laundry soap bars are a bit harder to find these days, Fels Naptha Laundry Bar is one brand still available in many grocery stores and hardware stores.

-Before you head out on your travels split the bar into chunks with a sharp kitchen knife and take only what you need.
-When you’re ready to do laundry while traveling, Grate, shave, or rub off the amount you need to wash your clothing in a sink or washing machine
+PRO TIP: Before you head out on your trip, carefully cut the bar into chunks with a sharp kitchen knife and take only what you need.
+When you’re ready to do laundry while traveling, grate, shave, or rub off the amount you need to wash your clothing in a sink or washing machine

-Even though I travel with only a carry-on bag, a stretchable, adaptable clothesline always makes the final cut and comes with me.
+Even though I travel light, a travel clothesline always comes with me.

 With multiple methods to affix the clothesline to surfaces indoors or out (including two good suction cups) this clothesline has been far more helpful than I expected it to be.

 As much as I love my travel clothesline, it doesn’t work for every situation.
-Sometimes a longer span or lack of points to attach the ends leaves me in need of another way to hang dry clothes.
-Enter, the humble length of cotton twine.
+Sometimes a longer span or lack of places to attach the ends leaves me in need of another way to hang dry clothes.
+Enter: the humble length of cotton twine.

-Just trust me on this, and cut a 10-15ft section of basic cotton twine and pack it away somewhere out of the way (I keep mine under the lining of my suitcase).
-I’ve NEVER taken a trip where I didn’t end up using my length of twine to solve some problem on the road.
+I recommend travelers cut a 10-15ft section of basic cotton twine and pack it away somewhere out of the way (I keep mine under the lining of my suitcase).
+I’ve never taken an extended trip where I didn’t end up using my length of twine to solve some problem on the road.